Here's what will happen when Trump's emergency declaration is challenged in court

 MJ: A colleague jokingly asked me if the emergency declaration would mean martial law.
 Others have called this a constitutional crisis.
 How concerned should people be?

 EC: As others have noted, this, in some sense, reflects his weakness rather than his strength.
-He had the wind at back his back for certainly the first two years and couldn’t convince a Republican Congress to give him what he wanted.
+He had the wind at his back for certainly the first two years and couldn’t convince a Republican Congress to give him what he wanted.
 So he’s taking a different path, and it will go through very normal processes in court.
 And he will either win or he will lose.
 This is a president trying to stretch the outer limits of his power.
-I don’t think it’s in anyway tantamount to martial law.
+I don’t think it’s in any way tantamount to martial law.
 He’s needing to try to stretch the limits of his power because he has proven himself to be inept at using the traditional levers of powers.

 MJ: In January, you explained what might have been going through Trump’s mind as he considered declaring a national emergency during the government shutdown.
 How has that analysis held up?

 EC: Well, it took him a long time to get there.
-What I speculated at the time was that he would declare an emergency to reopen the government—in essence, declare victory, and if courts later struck down his efforts, then he would have a handy scapegoat and would be able to say to his base, “Look, I left everything out on the field.
-And you need to elect me again so I can appoint more Supreme Court justices who will vote better than these guys.”
+What I speculated at the time was that he would declare an emergency to reopen the government—in essence, declare victory, and if courts later struck down his efforts, then he would have a handy scapegoat and would be able to say to his base, “Look, I left everything out on the field, and you need to elect me again so I can appoint more Supreme Court justices who will vote better than these guys.”

 I think that’s still possible.
 He did seem almost eager today to talk up the possibility of losing in court.
 I think he would prefer to win, but he probably feels that losing in the courts is a close second.